Faxon, Rash go 'Way, Way Back' to explore teen's coming-of-age in new film

-LOS ANGELES (Reuters) - Oscar-winning writers Nat Faxon and Jim Rash first explored a father’s journey with George Clooney in their 2011 hit “The Descendants,” and now they turn their focus on a teenager’s coming-of-age story with an all-star cast in their latest film.
+LOS ANGELES, July 5 (Reuters) - Oscar-winning writers Nat Faxon and Jim Rash first explored a father’s journey with George Clooney in their 2011 hit “The Descendants,” and now they turn their focus on a teenager’s coming-of-age story with an all-star cast in their latest film.

 Faxon and Rash explore dysfunctional family dynamics in independent comedy “The Way, Way Back,” out in U.S. theaters on Friday, drawing on their own childhood experiences to follow the journey of a teenage boy on his summer vacation.